Cadra figulilella: Description

 The adults of this moth species are about 1 cm long and have a brown grey complexion.
 Their wingspan ranges from 14–16 mm.
 A key element of distinction are its hindwings, which have short fringes.
 Reproductive structures also serve as an element of differentiation.
 This moth has an almost straight uncus and a long thin costal outgrowth and at almost 90° angle.
 Wing pattern does not serve as a differentiating element in this species as it is very similar to other species of its genus.
 Their body has six rows of purple-colored dots running horizontally and their head is a reddish-brown color.

 Eggs are small, round, and slightly yellow-orange and creamy white in color.
 They tend to turn to a more subtle greenish-grey color as they mature.

-Geographic range
+Distribution

 The raisin moth likely got its name due to being first identified on Muscat raisins in Fresno County, California in 1928.
 Its population quickly increased and spread throughout the world, now claiming ubiquity in the Eastern Mediterranean region, California, Florida, and some parts of Australia, South America, and Africa.
 Specifically, the moth is present in regions of optimal breeding temperature and food resources.
 Since its rise, it first spread to the tropics and later nudged its way into cooler areas by following humans on trade routes.